KatTheGit/sylvan-row/assets/README.md

 - Easy to play, tutorial character.
 - Stand back and fire from a distance, while keeping people away with walls and making sure to manage your long cooldown dash adequately.

 ### 4.3.2.
-To be renamed...
+Josey

-- **Primary** - Knife throw
+- **Primary** - Knifed
-  - Throw a mid-to-long range knife.
+  - Throw a mid-range knife tha can ricochet off walls once.
+  - If the knife bounces, its range increases.
   - At the end of its trajectory, the knife falls on the ground and stays there for a bit.
-  - There can only be 2 knives at a time on the ground
+There can only be 2 knives at a time on the ground.
-- **Secondary** - Ricochet
+- **Secondary** - Thingymajig
-  - Throw a knife just like **Primary**
-  - This kinfe has increased range and slightly higher damage, and can bounce off walls once.
+  - Create a walking turret that moves in the direction it was cast.
+  - It pinballs around the map and shoots nearby opponents.
 - **Dash** - Recall
   - Dash forward, pulling towards yourself all knives that were on the ground.
   - Returning knives deal small damage to opponents caught in their path.
   - Opponents caught by multiple knives are marginally slowed.

 Intended playstyle:
-- A character that likes to stand back and control chokeholds.
+- Controls chokeholds and can force people around obstacles.
-- Countered by fast characters or widening chokeholds by destroying walls.
+- Countered by getting rid of walls and chasing.

 # 5. Gameplay